anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ## Introduction

-The Swift compiler is currently able to generate a memberwise initializer for us in some circumstances however there are currently many limitations to this.
+The Swift compiler is currently able to generate a memberwise initializer for use in some circumstances however there are currently many limitations to this.
 This proposal build on the idea of compiler generated memberwise initialization making it available to any initializer that opts in.

 Swift-evolution thread: [Proposal Draft: flexible memberwise initialization](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151221/003902.html)

 ## Motivation

 When designing initializers for a type we are currently faced with the unfortunate fact that the more flexibility we wish to offer users the more boilerplate we are required to write and maintain.
 We usually end up with more boilerplate and less flexibility than desired.
-There have been various strategies employed to mitigate this problem.
+There have been various strategies employed to mitigate this problem including:

-Sometimes properties that should be immutable are made mutable and a potentially unsafe ad-hoc two-phase initialization pattern is employed where an instance is initialized and then configured immediately afterwards.
-When properties that need to be mutable have a sensible default value they are simply default-initialized and the same post-initialization configuration strategy is employed when the default value is not correct for the intended use.
-This results in an instance which may pass through several incorrect states before it is correctly initialized for its intended use.
+1. Sometimes properties that should be immutable are made mutable and a potentially unsafe ad-hoc two-phase initialization pattern is employed where an instance is initialized and then configured immediately afterwards.
+This allows the developer to avoid including boilerplate in every initializer that would otherwise be required to initialize immutable properties.

+2. Sometimes mutable properties that have a sensible default value are simply default-initialized and the same post-initialization configuration strategy is employed when the default value is not correct for the intended use.
+This results in an instance which may pass through several states that are incorrect *for the intended use* before it is correctly initialized for its intended use.

 Underlying this problem is the fact initialization scales with M x N complexity (M members, N initializers).
 We need as much help from the compiler as we can get!